mohamed-omar-mubark/mohamed-omar-mubark/README.md

 <h4 align="left">
 Driven by expertise in front-end development, with over 5 years of experience in the field.
-Committed to advancing skills and delivering innovative solutions through continuous learning and development.
+Committed to advancing skills and delivering innovative solutions through continuous learning and development

 </h4>